U.S. imposes sanctions on Russian vessel involved with Nord Stream 2 pipeline

 Work resumed last month when a small 1.6 mile (2.6 km) stretch of the pipeline was built in German waters.

-More than 90% of the project has been completed, but more than 62 miles (100 km) of pipeline must still be laid in deep waters off Denmark in an area that requires highly-specialized construction equipment.
+More than 90% of the project has been completed, but more than 62 miles (100 km) must still be laid in an area off Denmark that requires highly-specialized construction equipment.

 According to Refinitiv ship-tracking data, the Fortuna is still anchored in the Baltic Sea near Rostock in northern Germany.

-Reporting by Timothy Gardner and Daphne Psaledakis; Editing by Alistair Bell and Mark Heinrich
+Reporting by Timothy Gardner and Daphne Psaledakis, additional reporting by Patricia Zengerle; Editing by Alistair Bell, Mark Heinrich and Richard Pullin

 Our Standards: The Thomson Reuters Trust Principles.